Bridging the Gap: Korean-American Families in Therapy (A Client's Perspective)

 ~ P.K.
 (San Francisco, CA)

+Thank you for voluntarily sharing about your experience!
 I, too, am appreciative of the work we were able to accomplish together.